-Visionary architects and construction engineers of the modern world are creating some of the most dashing constructions in the world today those are a
+Visionary architects and construction engineers like AJM are creating some of the most dashing constructions in the world today those are at the same

-Visionary architects and construction engineers of the modern world are creating some of the most dashing constructions in the world today those are at the same time eco-friendly.
+Visionary architects and construction engineers like AJM are creating some of the most dashing constructions in the world today those are at the same time eco-friendly.
 Here are ten which are considered the best.